 2011 A Baddeley

-Prior to Scott’s win last year the event had seen a victory for JB Holmes coming out on top last year in three of the previous 5yrs the trophy has gone to Bubba, whilst in 2017 DJ was victorious.
+Prior to Scott’s win last year the event had seen a victory for JB Holmes coming out on top last in 2019, three wins for Bubba in the previous five years and a win for Dustin Johnson in 2017.
 DJ was also 4th here in 2016 and 2nd here in both 2015 and 2014.

-Add in the fact that Finau, Cantlay, Pieters and Kokrak have placed here over the past three years and it becomes clear that Riviera has turned in to something of a ‘bombers paradise’ over recent times.
+Add in the fact that Dechambeau, Finau, Cantlay, Pieters and Kokrak have placed here over the past four years and it becomes clear that Riviera has turned in to something of a ‘bombers paradise’ over recent times.
 In fact the lowest any of the last five winners have ranked in driving distance on tour at the end of the season they won the event is Adam Scott last year who ranked 19th.

-Having said that we shouldn’t ignore the fact that Kevin Na [twice] Scott Brown, Wes Bryan & KJ Choi have all finished in the top 5 over the past three years, so there is still opportunity for everyone, particularly in a dryer year.
+Having said that we shouldn’t ignore the fact that Kevin Na [twice] Scott Brown [twice], Wes Bryan & KJ Choi have all finished in the top 5 over the past three years, so there is still opportunity for everyone, particularly in a dryer year.

 Looking at these last ten winners it would appear that Riviera Country Club is a venue where the winners pretty much all have the classic combination we are looking for every week…course form meets current form.